turboflo/sloth/README.md

 # Sloth

-🦥 An easy tool for creating a timesheet.
+🦥 An easy tool for creating a timesheet

 💙 Built with [Flutter](https://flutter.dev/)